 The G20 commitment provides that, where appropriate, all standardised OTCD contracts should be traded on exchanges or electronic trading platforms ("organised trading platforms").
 Some jurisdictions have established or will be imposing mandatory trading requirements.
-TRs will be an important source of information regarding OTCD that are not trading on organised trading platforms and can potentially act as centralised collection points for trading activity data from organised trading platforms, thus allowing authorities to characterise trading liquidity better.
+TRs will be an important source of information regarding OTCD that are not trading on organised trading platforms and can potentially act as centralised collection points for trading activity data from organised trading platforms, thus allowing authorities to better characterise trading liquidity.

-To make an informed decision on whether a product should be subject to a trading requirement (and any block or other type of exception to the latter), authorities will need to analyse the liquidity of products referencing underliers within its legal jurisdiction or traded by participants within its legal jurisdiction, as well as other relevant factors about the product.
-This analysis will typically require not only the positional data (gross and net notionals), but also the number of different counterparties to a product over a particular timeframe, the number of transactions over that timeframe, the cumulative notional traded over that timeframe, and the distribution of transaction volume over that timeframe.
+To make an informed decision on whether a product should be subject to a trading requirement (and any block or other type of exception to the latter), authorities will need to analyse the liquidity of products referencing underliers or traded by participants within their legal jurisdictions, as well as other relevant factors about the product.
+This analysis will typically require not only the positional data (gross and net notionals), but also the number of different counterparties to a product over a particular time frame, the number of transactions over that time frame, the cumulative notional traded over that time frame, and the distribution of transaction volume over that time frame.
 Authorities will therefore typically require access to detailed information regarding the transaction and its economic terms, as well as aggregated information regarding volumes, notional and mark-to-market values and the number of counterparties who trade the OTC derivatives.